Classical causal models for Bell and Kochen-Specker inequality violations require fine-tuning: Contextuality scenarios and causal models

+As shown in detail in the Appendix, the proof of Theorem~\ref{thm:main} proceeds by showing that all DAGs that do not require fine-tuning to explain the no-disturbance conditions lead to factorisability.
+We first note that the no-disturbance conditions, together with the assumption of no fine-tuning, imply that every DAG $\mc{G}$ for a no-disturbance phenomenon $\mc{P}$ must satisfy the d-separation conditions $(A\ind Y|X)_d$ and $(B\ind X|Y)_d$.
+We thus proceed by excluding every DAG that does not satisfy these conditions, and show that all remaining DAGs imply factorisability.
+As an immediate corollary: \begin{cor} No fine-tuning and no-disturbance imply KS noncontextuality. \end{cor}

-The proof is given in the Appendix.
-An immediate corollary is a stronger version of the result of \cite{Wood2015}, without the assumptions of marginal setting independence and local setting dependence: \begin{cor} No fine-tuning and no-signalling imply Bell-locality. \end{cor}
+Another corollary is a stronger version of the result of \cite{Wood2015}, without the extra assumptions of marginal setting independence and local setting dependence: \begin{cor} No fine-tuning and no-signalling imply Bell-locality. \end{cor}